JezSw/nekRS/doc/source/user_guide/case.rst

 The ``.par`` file also allows users to apply ``regularization`` to simulations.
-This provides a convenient way to set up a large eddy simulation (LES) using the ``hpfrt`` (i.e., high-pass filter), or alternatively, to introduce the artificial viscosity (``avm``) to a solution field.
+This provides a convenient way to set up a large eddy simulation (LES) using the ``hpfrt`` (i.e., high-pass filter), or to introduce the artificial viscosity (``avm``) to a solution field.

 For advanced users, nekRS offers additional pressure preconditioners and coarse